DEVA8459/Javascript-/js_coding_interview/A-JsCodingQue.md

 console.log(count)
 ```

-## Q :A number is given and asked about total of that number
+## Q 16:A number is given and asked about total of that number
 ```js
 let num=1234